Institute Biological Safety Officer

 £148,564 1999-2002, Leukaemia Research Fund.
 Improving chemotherapy for AML in the elderly via optimisation of regimens containing topoisomerase II agents.
 Project grant to C.A.
 Austin, E. Willmore, M.J.
 Tilby & S.J.
 Proctor.

-Research collaborations currently with Astex Pharmaceuticals, AstraZeneca and formerly with Xenova
+Research collaborations currently with Astex Pharmaceuticals, and formerly with AstraZeneca and Xenova

 BGM237 module, 2004-5 (Biochemistry & drug targets)